tale-toul/OCP4UPIAWS/README.md

 spec:
   mastersSchedulable: false
 ```
-1. Remove the Kubernetes manifest files that define the control plane and worker machines.
-By removing these files, you prevent the cluster from automatically generating these machines.
+1. Remove the Kubernetes manifest files that define the control plane and worker machines as machines and machinesets objects respectively.
+These definitions need to be deleted because when masters and workers are added to the cluster the machineset-api cluster operator is not available.

 ```shell
 $ rm -v clover/openshift/99_openshift-cluster-api_master-machines-*.yaml